 What Products Does Color Street Sell?

 This allows you to get more complex patterns than you could ever achieve yourself.
-In theory, it’s much easier to get the wraps right than regular nail polish.
-So, less risk of screwing things up.
+In theory, it’s much easier to get the wraps right than regular nail polish, so there’s less risk of screwing things up.

 There is also a variety of patterns to choose from, including many fun ones.
 Their selection should vary over time as well.

-Another useful aspect is that the mails range in complexity.
+Another interesting thing is that the mails range in complexity.
 So, you have the patterns like the ones above but there are also cheaper sets that have solid colors.
 Other styles include glitter nails, French nails and ones that are holiday themed.
 That means there’s something for everyone, and for every occasion.

 I like the choice of styles overall.
 There are enough products to keep people interested but so many that they’re overwhelming.
 In total, I counted 95 different sets on the site, although the exact number may vary over time.
 In contrast, Jamberry had more than 600 products last time I looked.